binarynoir/noirnet/README.md

 ## Releases

-### Releasing new releases
+### Releasing New Versions

-- Update the changelog with new features and fixes
+- Update the changelog with new features and fixes.
-- Commit all changed files and create a pull request
+- Commit all changed files and create a pull request.
-- Run the release script from the project repo's root directory
+- Run the release script from the project repo's root directory:

   ```bash
   ./scripts/publish-release.md
   ```

-### Manually Releasing new releases
+### Manually Releasing New Versions

 - Create a new GitHub release using the new version number as the "Tag version".
-Use the exact version number and include a prefix `v`
+Use the exact version number and include a prefix `v`.
 - Publish the release.

   ```bash